Ai Business

 Switching to a new tool always has costs: learning time, setup time, integration time, and the cognitive load of changing a habit.
 The new tool needs to offer a clear improvement over your current approach that justifies these costs.

 My rule: the new tool needs to be at least twice as good as my current approach for the specific task.
 Not marginally better.
 Twice as good.
-Marginal improvements do not justify switch costs.
+Marginal improvements don't justify switch costs.

 Question 4: What does it cost at the scale I need?
 (3 minutes)